high-octane-dev/pentane/README.md

 # pentane
-A modding framework for Cars: Mater-National, Cars: The Video Game, and Cars 2: The Video Game.
+A mod-loader for Cars: Mater-National, Cars: The Video Game, and Cars 2: The Video Game.